 Next Steps

 Fungal acne requires targeted antifungal treatment rather than traditional acne medications.
 Start with over-the-counter ketoconazole shampoo as a body wash and eliminate fungal-feeding ingredients from your skincare routine.
-If symptoms persist beyond 4 weeks, seek a professional evaluation to ensure proper diagnosis and prescription options, and to discuss acne scarring treatment in Singapore if marks or scars develop.
+If symptoms persist beyond 4 weeks, seek a professional evaluation to ensure accurate diagnosis and appropriate treatment options, and to discuss acne scarring treatment in Singapore if marks or scars develop.